-Editor’s Note: During the phased reopening of Walt Disney World, the buffet option is not available.
+Editor’s Note: The buffet option is not available.

 Something we love about Ale & Compass is that breakfast, lunch, and dinner are totally different menus.
 We especially love when resort restaurants offer different meal options so you can have a totally different experience at each mealtime if you wanted!

 - On a typical day, breakfast is served between 7:30 am-11:00 am.
 All of your usual breakfast dishes are served up with a slight New England flare like the Cornbread Waffles or salted caramel apple French Toast.
 Go light with yogurt and granola or heavy with pancakes and their homemade hash.
 A great variety, especially for a breakfast menu!